tomawilder/Water-Calc/readme.md

 To Do:

-1. Print out of user inputs with list of calculated variables below
-2. Add more calculations
-3. Combine with KIVY
-4. Turn dictionary items to integers
+- Turn dictionary items to integers for calculations
+- Run calculations
+- Print calculations with no repeats
+- Combine with KIVY
+- Add more calculations

 Total list of calculations so far:

-- completed:
   - MU = (E * RR) / (CR - 1)
   - MU = CR * BD
   - CR = MU / BD